Solving India's Tech Jobs Paradox: From Labour Market Fixes to Long-Term Strength

 IISc-like institutions

-fundamental science
+fundamental sciences

 upstream capability